This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Elevate your hand: Raise your hand above the level of your heart as often as you can.
+- Elevate your hand above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep it elevated comfortably.

-- Physical therapy: A physical therapist teaches you exercises to help improve movement and strength and to decrease pain.
+- Go to physical therapy as directed.
+A physical therapist teaches you exercises to help improve movement and strength and to decrease pain.

 - You have new sores around your brace, cast, or splint.